remygrandin/DrawTheNet.io/README.md

 # Privacy notice

-Tha app was designed to be used in a browser and does not require any installation.
-No diagram are stored anywhere but locally to your PC.
+The app was designed to be used in a browser and does not require any installation.
+No diagrams are stored anywhere but locally to your PC.

-# Build Instruction
+# Build Instructions
-## Docker Build (Prefered)
+## Docker Build (Preferred)

-You can easily build the tool to host locally with the provided [docker file](./tools/Dockerfile):
+You can easily build the tool to host locally with the provided [Dockerfile](./tools/Dockerfile):

 ```
 cd ./tools/
 docker build -t local/drawthenet.io .
 ```

-It will build the docker image from scratch, including downloading the icons from all vendor specified above.
+It will build the docker image from scratch, including downloading the icons from all vendors specified above.
 It will run the app with nginx, listening on port 80.

 ## Local Build
-You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) includning its dependencies (libxml2-dev libwmf-dev gsfonts libemf2svg-dev libvisio-dev librevenge-dev) and powershell installed and available in you path for the full build to work.
+You need [libvisio2svg](https://github.com/kakwa/libvisio2svg) including its dependencies (libxml2-dev libwmf-dev gsfonts libemf2svg-dev libvisio-dev librevenge-dev) and powershell installed and available in your path for the full build to work.
-If not, some icons set (Cisco, Fortinet) will not be generated and available.
+If not, some icon sets (Cisco, Fortinet) will not be generated and available.
 You can find the build script in the [tools folder](./tools/build.ps1)

 ```